Flamelet Connection to Turbulence Kinetic Energy Dissipation Rate: Scaling of Velocity Gradients

 Interestingly, it is a quadratic equation that yields two solutions for $\omega$ of equal magnitude and opposite direction; the direction of rotation is irrelevant for major issues.
 The magnitudes of $S_1$ and $S_2$ are also irrelevant to the magnitude of $\omega$.
 The vorticity is of the same order of magnitude as the applied compressive strain rate.
 The value of the enstrophy (i.e., $\omega^2$) will determine whether the pressure Laplacian from Equation (19) is negative, which is needed to allow the counterflow flamelet to exist.
 Specifically,

-The positive coefficient needs a value $C_{ke} < C_{vd}$ in order for the counterflow to exist.
+It is required that $C_{ke} < C_{vd}$ in order for the counterflow to exist with pressure peaking at a stagnation point.
+Furthermore, we must have a positive enstrophy in Equation (\ref{25}).
+Thus, the complete requirement is $C_{vd}/2 < C_{ke} < C_{vd}$.
 A given value of $\epsilon$ will produce one acceptable $\omega$ value and one acceptable $S^*$ value.
-Thereby, we expect one acceptable $SDR_{max} $ value.
+Thereby, we expect one acceptable SDR$_{max}$ value.
 However, that value cannot be captured by knowing $S^*$ alone.

-It is found that $\epsilon$ is the meaningful tracking variable.
+Thus, $\epsilon$ is the meaningful tracking variable.
 From the knowledge of $\epsilon$ and fluid properties, with a choice for the parameter $S_1$, the values of $S^*$, dimensional $ \omega,$ the pressure Laplacian, and the viscous dissipation follow.
 Specifically,

-We must be sure that, with any application of the flamelet model for Kolmogorov or near-Kolmogorov scales, $(1/2) C_{ke} < (3/4)C_{vd}$ is at least supportable in a statistical sense.
+We must be sure that, with any application of the flamelet model for Kolmogorov or near-Kolmogorov scales, $C_{vd}/2 < C_{ke} < C_{vd}$ is at least supportable in a statistical sense.
 No counterflow-based flamelet model can be justified with a positive pressure Laplacian.